angelicamacias/app-teamable.1.0.0/README.md

 Programming
 - Software is programed by developers
 - In different progamming languages e.g. java, Python, javaScript
-- ONe tame per app or per facture
+- One team per app or per facture
 - New functionallty
 - Fix bugs